IMPACT

 MALDIVES RESILIENT REEFS & ECONOMIC FUTURES

-The Maldives RREEF programme aims to establish sustainable financing mechanisms to support coral conservation and facilitate the development of, and investment in, projects and businesses that sustainably contribute to the resilience of coral reefs and the communities living on these atolls.
+The Maldives RREEF resilient program aims to establish sustainable financing mechanisms to support coral conservation and facilitate the development of, and investment in, projects and businesses that sustainably contribute to the resilience of coral reefs and the communities living on these atolls.

 Read More